somphene/somphene.github.io/log/_posts/2020-02-12-10-foreign-film-oscars-2020.md

 ### Academy Awards (Oscars) 2020 Announced
 * The award announcements maybe found on the official website: [Oscars](https://oscar.go.com/).

 Diversity in cinema has been a very hot discussion topic in Hollwood in the past year.
-This year (2020), Parasite became the first non-English film to win the prestigious best film award at the Oscars.
-Have a look at the Besy Directors in the last three years:
+This year (2020), [Parasite](https://www.imdb.com/title/tt6751668/) became the first non-English film to win the prestigious best film award at the Oscars.
+Have a look at the Best Directors in the last three years:
 * 2018-Guillermo del Toro - The Shape of Water (2017)🇲🇽
 * 2019-Alfonso Cuarón - Roma (2018)🇲🇽
 * 2020 -Bong Joon Ho - Parasite (2019)🇰🇷